A capital introducer was looking for a way to market an institutional fund to include sufficient margin to pay their distribution network.

 Argyll Management Services used its in-house knowledge to set-up procedures to administer a number of jurisdictions to qualify for tax relief.
 Individual tax opinions were obtained for many of the jurisdictions to clarify some of the procedural requirements.

-For UK tax purposes the French national was deemed non UK domiciled.
+For UK tax purposes the Belgium national was deemed non UK domiciled.
 A trust was settled to hold the assets with the trustees ensuring that capital and income were segregated.
 This allowed income earned to be used to invest in non-UK assets tax free.

 A client with a large expatriate workforce across Africa, Latin America and Asia wished to provide their staff with a pension arrangement that was transportable and tax efficient should they move to Europe or USA.

 A qualifying occupational Hong Kong pension was established.
 It was structured so as to qualify under the various double tax treaties Hong Kong has with the OECD countries and registered with the appropriate authorities.
 The employer was able to contribute to the pension on behalf of their staff from a Hong Kong subsidiary.
-For the staff they could manage their own pensions and take advantage of Hong Kong's tax treaties that give Hong Kong the exclusive right to tax the benefits and its relatively low tax rates.
+The staff could now manage their own pensions and take advantage of Hong Kong's tax treaties that give Hong Kong the exclusive right to tax the benefits and its relatively low tax rates.